UTSCC09/project-the-creators/README.md

 - Implemented functionality for the shared and local galleries (connected galleries to backend)

 Johnson Zhong:
-- Backend express api calls
+- Implemented backend express api calls
-- Backend graphql queries and framework
+- Implemented backend graphql queries and framework
-- Managing MongoDB
+- Managed MongoDB database and structure
-- Deployment onto Heroku, managing
+- Deployment onto Heroku, managing host and https

 Mengqi Zhao:
 - Implemented the functionality of the user. (connected user-related functionalities to backend)